Subject Intent: Why Computer Science?

 What are lessons like in this subject?

-The kind of trips you can expect to go on are university visits for students who want to understand what it will be like to study beyond A-Level, but we also get to see technology in action at Amazon and also the EGX games expo in London.
+The kind of trips you can expect to go on are university visits for students who want to understand what it will be like to study beyond A-Level, but we also get to see technology in action at businesses, expos and museums (both locally and further afield).